 - Sleep.
 No matter what you hear about “short sleepers,” experts still say most of us need eight hours a night.

 - Nutrition.
-Eating balanced meals is not only important for you, it’s important for your kids to see you doing it, says Rachel Fortune, MD, FAAP, National Medical Director for Newport Academy and a pediatrician who specializes in the treatment of eating disorders.
-“Teach them that food is our friend, and that eating well gives us mental clarity and physical strength,” Fortune says.
+Eating balanced meals is not only important for you, it’s important for your kids to see you doing it, says Rachel Fortune, MD, FAAP, consultant for Newport Academy and a pediatrician who specializes in the treatment of eating disorders.
+“Teach them that food is our friend, and that eating well gives us mental clarity and physical strength,” Rachel says.

 - Exercise.
 Research documents a myriad of positive effects on mental health associated with physical activity.
 Scientists say that the endorphins released by exercise improve immunity, as well as mood.